MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cpe-faq.md

 **Can the Commerce evaluation environment be used to provision the e-Commerce features on top of an existing application/environment that implements Retail?**

-No. The Commerce evaluation environment is currently available only in new environments.
+No. The Commerce evaluation environment is currently available only in new environments (Commerce versions 10.0.08 or later).
+Older versions might not have the demo data and configuration required for the evaluation environment.

 **What costs are involved in deploying the Commerce evaluation environment on Microsoft Azure via Microsoft Dynamics Lifecycle Services (LCS)?**

-Commerce is the only component that is hosted in your subscription.
-Other components, such as Commerce Scale Unit and Commerce, will be hosted in Microsoft subscriptions.
+A traditional Dynamics 365 Finance/Dynamics 365 Supply Chain Management/Dynamics 365 Commerce headquarters environment will be hosted in your Azure subscription.
 You can use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/) to estimate this cost.

+Other components such as Commerce Scale Unit, Commerce site builder, and your e-Commerce site will be available as software as a service (SaaS) and hosted by Microsoft.

 **Which Azure geographies are currently supported for the Commerce evaluation environment?**